pa2si/erdkugel/README.md

 new:

-- v 1.6.2 email icon a bit smaller
+- v 1.6.3 h1 gets hidden start animation from x:-200 instead of x:-300.
+  also it got a new media screen max 400 and adapted font size for h1

 What's done:

 - header in main laouyt w navbar that has logic to show logo in navbar only when target id is observed.
 - footer in main layout